 Missy was born and raised in Houston, Texas and moved to Seattle in 2001 for a change of scenery.
 Missy has over 18 years of experience working in the veterinary field, beginning a few years out of high school.
 She has a life-long passion for animals.
 She currently has two adorable cats, Caleb and Willow, both of whom are polydactyl on all four paws!
 Needless to say, she has become an expert at trimming cat nails.

 Missy is an original team member at Roosevelt Station Vet Care, starting before the doors opened for business in 2018.
 Outside of work, she keeps busy camping, tennis, golf, cooking, archery, traveling, gardening, snowboarding and snowmobiling.

 Katie is a lifelong animal and music lover.
 She’s a classically trained musician, freelancing wherever life takes her, as well as a student in Purdue University’s Veterinary Nursing Distance Learning program.
 Her French horn has been her passport to living in and traveling to many reaches of the United States.

 As an east coast native, Katie was born and raised in Pennsylvania.
 Her latest move to Seattle was for her husband’s PhD program and had the two taking turns at the wheel driving all the way from South Bend, IN with their two cats, Michi and Helo, and their dog, Ravi.
 Her special veterinary interests include animal behavior and cognition, and she is fluent in the Treats language.

 Katie’s activities – that aren’t related to animals or music – include yoga, reading, candle making, listening to NPR, eating/cooking yummy foods, and traveling to her hometown of Pittsburgh at least once a year for family/friend time.
 Much of her current focus outside of work is on the recent family addition of their baby girl!
-Katie joined the Roosevelt Station Vet Care in November 2019.
+Katie joined the Roosevelt Station Vet Care team in November 2019.